pablobdss/project-academic-php/readme.md

 - **Appointment Scheduling**: Users can schedule appointments for haircuts and beard trimming.
 - **View Appointments**: Users can view their scheduled appointments.
 - **Edit and Cancel Appointments**: Users can modify or cancel existing appointments.
+(The edit functionality is still under development.)
 - **Authentication**: Login and registration functionality for users.

 ## Database (MySQL) Configuration